 Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate due to changes in market interest rates.
 Interest rate risk associated with the Company's convertible debentures arises from fluctuations in interest rates and the degree of volatility of these rates.
-The convertible debentures provide for annual rates of 7% and 14%.
+The convertible debentures provide for annual rate of 14%.
 The Company does not use derivative financial instruments to reduce its exposure to interest rate risk.